OctopusDeploy/docs/src/pages/docs/kubernetes/targets/kubernetes-agent/troubleshooting/index.md

 ```

 Executing this command in a terminal connected to the Kubernetes cluster will result in the agent/worker being upgraded to the latest version as well as re-enabling health checks and automatic upgrades.

+## SSL Connection Issues

+### The Tentacle pod fails with the error `Checking that server communications are open failed with message The SSL connection could not be established, see inner exception`

+This error indicates that the agent was unable to complete the initial SSL handshake with the Octopus Server.

+There are various reasons why this error may occur, but a likely cause is incompatibility with the SSL certificate configuration.
+Specifically, the agent **does not support SHA1RSA certificates when the Octopus Server is running on Windows Server 2012 R2**.
+If your setup matches this configuration and the inner exception in the error stack includes a message like `error:0A00042E:SSL routines::tlsv1 alert protocol version`, this likely indicates that the SSL connection issue is due to the certificate incompatibility.

+For detailed instructions on diagnosing and resolving this issue, please refer to the guide on this [page](troubleshooting/sha1-certificate-incompatibility).